 The plan is the product of continuous data review and analysis to address the principal goal of increasing student achievement.
-The purpose of the ILC and SLTs is to develop educational improvement plans that will address state standards and performances on the state assessments.
-This data is used in professional development planning and will lead to improved student performance.
-The three-year Local Control Accountability Plan is updated annually to allow mid-year adjustments depending on the current student performance data.
-The areas identified in this plan are both a reflection of the adopted district goals, the activities highlighted in the LCAP and each Site LCAP, and the Staff Professional Development Needs Assessment.
+The MTSS and ILC aim to develop educational improvement plans to address state standards and performance on the state assessments.
+This data is used in professional development planning and will improve student performance.
+The three-year Local Control Accountability Plan is updated annually to allow mid-year adjustments depending on student performance data.
+The areas identified in this plan reflect the adopted district goals, the activities highlighted in the LCAP and each Site LCAP, and the Staff Professional Development Needs Assessment.

 Funds are prioritized to provide comprehensive support to teachers and site leaders in the areas that align with the District's LCAP goals.
 Specifically, the foci will be data-driven action, targeted feedback, and cultural proficiency.
 The needs at all sites will be determined by analyzing the data on the California Dashboard, local data, LCAP educational partner surveys, and feedback from surveys administered after professional learning opportunities.
 Attention will be focused on the expressed needs of targeted sites.
 Title II funds will be one component of our comprehensive LCAP.
-The base program (LCFF) and LCFF Supplemental dollars will be supported with federal funds, including Title II funds, to align services/actions for improving student achievement.
-Professional learning opportunities will be offered to all staff, with priority given to schools eligible for CSI/ATSI.
+The base program (LCFF) and LCFF Supplemental dollars will be supported by federal funds, including Title II funds, to align services/actions to improve student achievement.
+All staff will be offered professional learning opportunities, with priority given to schools eligible for CSI/ATSI.
 The effectiveness of expenditures will be evaluated on an ongoing basis by analyzing data from the California School Dashboard, District common assessments and other local data, and LCAP educational partner feedback.